biomimetics/imageproc-lib/README.md

+Note: Please remember to also set up an integration branch in the octoroach repository.
+Unit tests will be pulled into octoroach while library updates will be pulled into here.

 This is the board support integration branch for imageproc-lib on the ImageProc 2.5.
 Please send pull requests with ImageProc 2.5-related changes to this branch.